ozkary/machine-learning-engineering/projects/heart-disease-risk/README.md

 1. Developing a robust machine learning model capable of accurately predicting the risk of heart disease using CDC data.
 2. Identifying the most influential risk factors and parameters contributing to heart disease prediction.
-3. Evaluating the model's accuracy, precision, F1 and recall to ensure its practicality in real-world clinical settings.
-4. Compare model performance
+4. Compare model performance:
+   - Logistic Regression
+   - Decision Tree
+   - Random Forest
+   - XGBoost Classification
+3. Evaluating the following metrics
+   - Accuracy
+   - Precision,
+   - F1
+   - Eecall
-5. Providing an API, so tools can integrate and make a risk analysis.
+4. Providing an API, so tools can integrate and make a risk analysis.

 The successful implementation of this research will lead to a transformative impact on public health by enabling timely preventive measures and tailored interventions for individuals at risk of heart disease.